Addepar/ember-table/README.md

 # Ember Table

-An addon to support large data set and a number of features around table. `Ember Table` can handle over 100,000 rows without and rendering or performance issue.
+An addon to support large data set and a number of features around table. `Ember Table` can handle over 100,000 rows without any rendering or performance issue.
 This version of `Ember Table` supports Ember 1.11 to latest version of Ember.

 ## Install